Linyoa/Enhanced-Training-Mode/readme.md

 # Modes

+The adapter features two different operation modes: basic and advanced.
+In basic mode, all options are triggered immedietly upon selecting them.
+This means, for example, if you pick Left/Right DI while in basic mode, the CPU will immedietly start dash dancing in place.
+Additionally, less features are avialable in basic mode.
+Advanced mode, on the other hand, does not activate the DI or Escape options you select until the CPU gets hit (or something else triggers rumble).
+The reason for this split is that when you set the Training CPU in training mode to "control", the game will never trigger rumble on that controller.
+Therefore, you should only use advanced mode to either control the player character in training mode (rather than the cpu) or practice in a regular match.
+Two switch between modes, hold start when plugging the controller in.

 Different training mod options are cycled via the D-pad.
 By default, all training modes are off.
 Press the D-pad option of your choice to cycle to the next option on the list.
-Note that the DI and Escape options (except Up-B OOS) won’t start until you hit the training CPU, because they’re triggered by rumble.
+Press start to turn all modes off again.

+# Basic Mode

 - DI Modes (D-Pad Left)
 	- Random Left / Right DI - Switches between full left and full right DI every frame.